-Polymorphic eMRTD extensions are present on the TOE that enable secure authentication with enhanced privacy protection features.
-It provides the holder the possibility to authenticate towards a service provider in a non-traceable and non-linkable manner thanks to usage of Polymorphic Pseudonyms and other Polymorphic ID attributes.
+The Polymorphic eMRTD extensions present on the TOE enable secure authentication with enhanced privacy protection features.
+It provides the ID document holder the possibility to authenticate towards a service provider at eIDAS High assurance level in a non-traceable and non-linkable manner thanks to usage of Polymorphic Pseudonyms and other Polymorphic ID attributes.
+This is accomplished by the TOE's Polymorphic Authentication (PMA) protocol, which randomizes Polymorphic Pseudonym, Identity and Complementary ID attributes.